-The titration method has lots of steps- the key to learning them is to remember what we are trying to do (how much acid does it take to neutralise this alkali?), that we need to measure this very accurately and precisely (so we add the acid very slowly), and that we need to be safe (so we wear goggles, and put the alkali in the flask).
+The titration method has lots of steps - the key to learning them is to remember that we are trying to find out how much acid it takes to neutralise a particular alkali; that we need to measure this very accurately and precisely (so we add the acid very slowly); and that we need to be safe (so we wear goggles, and put the alkali in the flask).

 The acid has a higher concentration than the alkali, which is why the volume of alkali is larger than that of the acid.

 Both the titration method and the concentration calculation have got several steps.
-Remember to inculde all the steps in your thinking; if you try to jump over any, the methods won't work.
+Remember to include all the steps in your thinking - if you try to jump over any, the methods won't work.